-- 1. Students must report to the Principal's Office at 7:45 a.m.
-ISS will be run from 7:45 a.m. until dismissal time. - 2.
+- 1. Students must report to the designated location on campus when they arrive to school at the beginning of the school day and will remain in ISS until dismissal time - 2.
 Students will bring materials to complete, including an ISS assignment with their teachers' names, subjects, and assignments.
 Students are responsible for obtaining assignments from each teacher. - 3.
 Students will not be permitted to go their lockers.
 All materials must be brought to the room when reporting. - 4.
 Students may not bring food or drink into the ISS room. - 5.
-No disruptive behavior will be allowed. - 6.
-Unexcused absences from suspension will be referred to the principal. - 7.
+No disruptive behavior will be allowed.

+- 6. Unexcused absences from suspension will be referred to the principal. - 7.
 Sleeping is prohibited. - 8.
 Students must abide by the IPS policies and behavioral standards during their suspension period. - 9.
 A student who misses a scheduled ISS session without a confirmed excuse will be assigned one day out of school suspension.
 If a student misses more than one scheduled ISS session without a confirmed excuse, he or she may be subject to expulsion.